Table of contents

 Pectins, inulin as well as plant mucilage and plant gums are soluble dietary fibers.
 They are also known as swelling agents as they store large amounts of water and swell up in the intestine.
 This creates gel-like compounds that are largely broken down in the large intestine.
 Soluble fiber ensures regular bowel movements and elimination of toxins.
 Some soluble fibers are also prebiotics.
 This means that they serve as "food" for beneficial intestinal bacteria and thus contribute to a healthy intestinal flora.

 To the insoluble dietary fibers include cellulose and its accompanying substance, hemicellulose.
 These fibers, also known as fillers, bind considerably less water and are hardly broken down by intestinal bacteria.
-As a result, they ensure a long-lasting feeling of satiety and a stimulated intestinal activitywhich in turn promotes digestion and elimination[1].
+As a result, they ensure a long-lasting feeling of satiety and a stimulated intestinal activitywhich in turn promotes digestion and elimination.1

-Table: Soluble and insoluble dietary fiber
+Table: Soluble and insoluble dietary fibers

-Pectins
+Pectins Cellulose

-inulin
+inulin hemicellulose

-Plant mucilage and plant gums
+Plant mucilage and plant gum

 Fiber-rich foods: Where can you find fiber?